vamsijuvvigunta/vamsijuvvigunta.github.io/Rust/agentic/LibPregel_Rust.md

 ### MutexGuard is not sync

 Then the error changed to `MutexGuard` is not sync.
-This is the `mutex.lock()` I am using inside the async clsure!
+This is the `mutex.lock()` I am using inside the async closure!

 https://stackoverflow.com/questions/67277282/async-function-the-trait-stdmarkersend-is-not-implemented-for-stdsync.
 ALso see [Rust_Async_MT.md](../../../docs/Rust_Async_MT.md)